New video shows 4 seconds between police arrival and the fatal shooting of Andrew Brown Jr., attorney says - KTVZ

 New video shows 4 seconds between police arrival and the fatal shooting of Andrew Brown Jr., attorney says

-A new video shows that no more than four seconds passed between when Pasquotank Sheriff’s deputies’ arrival at Andrew Brown Jr.’s home and when shots began to ring out, a family attorney said Tuesday.
+A new video shows that no more than four seconds passed between when Pasquotank Sheriff’s deputies arrived at Andrew Brown Jr.’s home and when shots began to ring out, a family attorney said Tuesday.

 “This was, in fact, an extrajudicial killing, an execution if you will,” Brown family attorney Wayne Kendall told CNN’s John Berman.
 “Mr. Brown’s car never moved toward those deputies.”

-The new video came as protesters gathered in Elizabeth City, North Carolina, for a seventh day to call for answers over what led to the fatal shooting of 42-year-old Brown during the execution of a warrant.
+The new video came as protesters gathered in Elizabeth City, North Carolina, for a seventh day to call for answers in the fatal shooting of 42-year-old Brown during the execution of a warrant.
 Authorities have not said what led the officers to fire nor have they publicly released body camera footage of the incident, and the family was initially only shown a 20-second snippet this week.

 The family’s attorneys provided more information Tuesday with the release of an independent autopsy.